pretix/pretix/doc/api/resources/events.rst

 .. http:post:: /api/v1/organizers/(organizer)/events/(event)/clone/

    Creates a new event with properties as set in the request body.
-The properties that are copied are: 'is_public', settings, plugin settings, items, variations, add-ons, quotas, categories, tax rules, questions.
+The properties that are copied are: 'is_public', `testmode`, settings, plugin settings, items, variations, add-ons, quotas, categories, tax rules, questions.

    If the 'plugins' and/or 'is_public' fields are present in the post body this will determine their value.
 Otherwise their value will be copied from the existing event.